Cyclic relative difference sets and circulant weighing matrices

-Relative difference sets are called {\em semiregular} if $k=n\lambda$, and otherwise {\em regular}.
-Semiregular difference sets are liftings of trivial $(m,m,m)$-difference sets.
-For $m$ a prime power there is a lifting from the trivial $(m+1,m,m-1)$-difference set (all of $G$ except for one element) to a $(m+1,(m-1)/d,m,d)$-RDS. \cite{pott}.

-In this paper we will be concerned with cyclic relative difference sets which are lifts of nontrivial difference sets.
+There are relative difference sets which are liftings of trivial $(m,m,m)$-difference sets (these are called {\em semiregular}), and of trivial $(m+1,m,m-1)$-difference sets.
+While both of these cases have interesting examples and open existence questions, in this paper we will be concerned with cyclic relative difference sets which are lifts of nontrivial difference sets.
 The only ones known have the parameters of complements of classical Singer difference sets \cite{adlm}: